analicesouto/javascript/README.md

-# Exercícios com JavaScript
+# Exercises with JavaScript

-Este repositório tem como objetivo armazenar exercícios desenvolvidos em JavaScript.
+This repository contains exercises done in JavaScript.